PaulKinlan/paul.kinlan.me/content/2018-01-21-challenges-for-web-developers.markdown

 ## Businesses and Developers don't know why they should "Web"

 * Converting a user on mobile web is difficult so making money is hard
-* Business cases and needs vary by region, vertical, and audience so are hard to apply in a meaningful way.
+* Business cases and needs vary by region, vertical, and audience so are hard to apply in a meaningful way without putting a lot more investment in
 * Apparent lack of capabilities mean that it feels like you should not use the web
 * Web is just moving to an app model so why not just do the 'app'
 * Lack of cross browser support for key API's makes it hard for businesses to justify their investments
+* It's not clear the value of the web when there are so many competing platforms

 ## The web is lumpy and causes developers a lot of pain